Frequently Asked Questions

 Q: How do I get started?

-A: The quickest way to start volunteering is to complete our new online volunteer application AND complete the Attorney General's Disclaimer authorizing SRIV to submit a Background Check - we'll also need a copy of your license.
+A: The quickest way to start volunteering is to complete our new online volunteer application AND complete the Attorney General's Disclaimer for a Background Check - we'll also need a copy of your license, and $5 in cash or a check made out to the RI Attorney General.

 Or you can print and complete our two registration forms.
 Please send the forms to SRIV, P.O.
 Box 1047 Charlestown, RI 02813 or call our main office (401 )552-7661 and we will mail you the forms.